DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/custom-theme.md

   />
 ```

-Looking at a code of our themes you may have noticed that we use a special HOC `withComponents` for this purpose but it is not yet documented.
-With this HOC a code above will look like this:
+If you look at the code of our themes, you may notice that we do the same with a not-yet-documented HOC, `withComponents`.
+The previous code looks like this if you use this HOC too:

 ```jsx
 import { withComponents } from '@devexpress/dx-react-core';